 “If you don’t have enough vitamin A in your system, your sebaceous glands can produce excess lipids, causing pimples,” Dr. Susan Stuart says.
 “Get a healthy dose of vitamin A by choosing orange fruits and veggies: the beta-carotene that gives sweet potatoes, pumpkins, carrots, and cantaloupe their hue is converted into vitamin A by your body.”

-Click here to read more about eating your way to better skin!
+Read more about eating your way to better skin!

 Not sure if you’re applying your skin products in the right order?
 Celebrity esthetician Renee Rouleau suggests keeping this in mind: “As a general rule, you go thinnest to thickest,” she says. “[Toner] goes on like water and you want to leave it damp so that whatever you put on seals in all that hydration and any other active ingredients.”
-Then, use serum followed by moisturizer.
+Then, use serum followed by a moisturizer.